Tempo!

 by Seraphina Garcia Ramirez

 About the author: Seraphina Garcia Ramirez is a writer, developmental editor, and lover of games.
 She started playing Pathfinder and D&D in high school, before discovering the magic of indie game design.
 When Sera’s not online talking about her most recent hyperfixation game or design theory, she helps facilitate the local Community Game Night and recently volunteered on the board of FLAG Con in upstate New York.
-You can learn more via her blog and Bluesky yapping.
+You can find her blog [here] (http://seraphim-seraphina.itch.io/my-blog), and her Bluesky yapping [here] (https://bsky.app/profile/seraphimseraphina.bsky.social).

 by Laura Wood

-This Room Full of Voices is about a group of people who feel like outsiders, yet come together every week to practice singing for a community choir.
-When they learn the choir is ending for good the characters mourn and grow from that loss.
-Over the final three sessions characters will explore their different relationships with the people in the group and their place in the community.
+A Room Full of Voices is about a community choir ending and how characters mourn and grow from that loss.
 It’s also about moving from isolation to interdependence and is designed to end on a note of realistic hope.
 It involves singing (no musical ability required).

 Photo Finish